phytest-devs/phytest/README.rst

 .. image:: docs/images/report.png
   :alt: HTML Report

-This report can be customised in future (see the `pytest-html user guide <https://pytest-html.readthedocs.io/en/latest/user_guide.html>`_.
+This report can be customised in future (see the `pytest-html user guide <https://pytest-html.readthedocs.io/en/latest/user_guide.html>`_).

-From the output we can see serval tests failed:
+From the output we can see several tests failed:

 .. code-block:: bash